nicolozanonI/drone-digital-twin-px4-sitl/README.md

 ## Starting the Drone Digital Twin

 To start the Drone Digital Twin, just run the **DroneDigitalTwin** class located in /base directory.
-The Drone Digital Twin was implemented using [WLDT](https://wldt.github.io/) library:
+The Drone DT was implemented using [WLDT](https://wldt.github.io/) library:

 ```bibtex
 @article{PICONE2021100661,